arielgarmendia/theobjects/README.md

 - Using .Net Core 2.1 and SQLite.
 - WebAPI service project manages the inventory operations and interacts with the database.
+- Inventory.WebAPI.Proxy acts as a middle layer to get/post objects from/to the WebAPI service and the consuming clients.
 - Inventory management website project uses MVC on top of .Net Core 2.1.
 Security, Session (TempData) and Config extensions.
 Bootstrap theme and controls.
 - Console application project can be used to test WebAPI functionalities and for initial products insertion as well.